Skip to content

 precision: 1024

-The code can also interpret table based OIDs and supports many of the same features as Health Sensors including {{ }} parsing, skip_values, and precache.
+The code also reads table based OIDs.
+It supports many features of the health sensors, such as {{ }} parsing, skip_values, and precache.

 Valid data entry keys:

-• snmp_flags additional net-snmp flags
+• snmp_flags more net-snmp flags

 Custom Processor Discovery and Polling